Rice football is hurting after a seventh consecutive loss put hopes of a second-year resurgence for Mike Bloomgren’s squad on life support.

 Bloomgren sounded heartbroken during a gloomy postgame press conference, but the characteristic fire that is ever apparent in his eyes was still there.
 “Don’t worry about me,” he said.
 “My battery will wake up tomorrow and we’ll go.”

 Where the Owls go from here could be the most pivotal moment of Bloomgren’s young head coaching career.
 As he sees it, “We’ve made progress; we want to make the progress that matters.
 We want to get one in the left column.
 And we’re going to keep working towards that.”

 “I want to work now.
 I want to get better, as much improved as we can between now and next Saturday when we play Southern Miss.”

 It’s going to be an uphill battle.
 Bloomgren won’t quit.
-And if he can keep his team with him in this low, low point, Rice football should have nowhere to go but up from here.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+And if he can keep his team with him in this low, low point, Rice football should have nowhere to go but up from here.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Football: 2020 Defense leads nation in returning production